1894 Hong Kong plague: Impact

-Some historians consider the plague as the starting point of the colonial government's direct involvement and interference of the Chinese community of Hong Kong.
+Some historians consider the plague as the starting point of the colonial government's direct involvement and interference in the Chinese community of Hong Kong.

-The epidemic gave the government an opportunity to displace Chinese medicine with western medicine.
-Prejudices over western medicine were overcome.
+The epidemic allowed the government to displace Chinese medicine with Western medicine.
+Prejudices over Western medicine were overcome.
 Tung Wah Hospital, where Chinese medicine was originally practiced, was at first considered to be a menace to public safety by the colonial government.
 The plague allowed the government to reform the hospital.
-In 1896, it was decided that the hospital would continue its operations but with greater government oversight.
-In 1897, the government mandated that the hospital should provide western treatment.
+In 1896, it was decided that the hospital would continue its operations, but with greater government oversight.
+In 1897, the government mandated that the hospital should provide Western treatment.
 In the same year, over 85 percent of the patients opted for Chinese treatment.
 The percentage decreased to 68 percent by 1900.

 A silver medal was struck "in honor of those who assisted in the cleaning up of Tai Ping Shan."
-On the observe, a scene of the epidemic was engraved.
+On the obverse, a scene of the epidemic was engraved.
 On the reverse were the inscriptions "For services rendered during the Plague of 1894" and "Presented by the Hong Kong community."

 In 1903, the Public Health and Buildings Ordinance was passed to improve the lodging standards of the Chinese.
 The ordinance, regulating the designs and sanitary conditions of tenement blocks, was drawn up according to recommendations by Scottish physician William John Simpson, who observed the plague in 1902.

 On March 15, 1906, the Bacteriological Institute was opened near the Taipingshan area.
 Headed by Scottish bacteriologist William Hunter, the institute was used for post-mortem and bacteriological examinations, along with the development of vaccines.
 It is now the Hong Kong Museum of Medical Sciences.

-Annual cleaning-up events, known as "Cleaning up of the Environment" (洗太平地), was held until the early 1950s.
+Annual cleaning-up events, known as "Cleaning up of the Environment" (洗太平地), were held until the early 1950s.